End of lockdown? UK's Johnson mulls path out after 15 million vaccinated | Health

 "We'd want to be able to facilitate that sort of vaccine certification, but it isn't anything we're planning to introduce here," he said, adding that a so-called vaccine passport was not something that would be required to access services in the UK.
 The United Kingdom has the world's fifth-worst official death toll - currently 117,166 - after the United States, Brazil, Mexico and India.

-A new COVID-19 hotel quarantine system for arrivals from 33 "red list" countries, intended to limit the spread of new variants of the virus, appears to be working smoothly a few hours after it was introduced, Hancock said.
-"As of 6.30, when I got my latest update, this is working smoothly, we've been working with the airports and with the border force to make sure everybody knows the process," Hancock told Times Radio.
+A new COVID-19 hotel quarantine system for arrivals from 33 "red list" countries, intended to limit the spread of new variants of the virus, appeared to be working smoothly a few hours after it was introduced, Hancock said.
+"As of 6.30, when I got my latest update, this is working smoothly.
+We've been working with the airports and with the border force to make sure everybody knows the process," Hancock told Times Radio.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)